saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unity/configuration.md

 #### Uploading Debug Symbols

-You can configure `BacktraceClient` to automatically upload debug symbols in IL2CPP builds for Android apps.
+You can configure the Backtrace client to automatically upload debug symbols in IL2CPP builds for Android apps.

 To generate a symbol upload token, in Backtrace go to Project Settings > Symbols > Access tokens > and select + to generate a new token.